Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

 \mybullet \textbf{\textit{Platform Guardian}}.
 In several conversations, we observed users expressing appreciation for Grok's perceived positive impacts on X. Such declarations can occur without context, but many are connected to interactions wherein Grok corrects circulating misinformation or conspiracy theories.
-In some cases, users intentionally tested Grok's ability to provide accurate information and, observing instances where they agreed that it did, praised the model as a defender of information integrity on X. In other cases, users asked Grok for a reproach of a user who had engaged in hate speech or other toxic behavior, a request the model typically obliges.
+In some cases, users intentionally tested Grok's ability to provide accurate information and, observing instances where they agreed that it did, praised the model as a defender of information integrity on X. In other cases, users asked Grok to reproach a user who had engaged in hate speech or other toxic behavior, a request the model typically obliged.

 \mybullet \textbf{\textit{Creative Partner}}.
 Users treated Grok as a partner in creative or artistic expression, developing recipes with Grok, crafting long ciphers using emojis and challenging Grok to decode them, creating satirical guides to changing one's personality, and asking Grok to use their X history to evaluate their personality type, the historical figures they are similar to, and characteristics like IQ, EQ, and ideal profession.
 Some users asked Grok for creative interactions with political content; for example, we observed users asking Grok to write responses to a politician's post in the style of Donald Trump.
 Users also prompted Grok for extended text-based simulations, unfolding over many replies from user to model and vice versa.
 Some users asked Grok to adopt the identity of a character in a story they narrated, while others engaged in speculative scientific inquiry with the model, encouraging Grok to contribute suggestions that might help realize an idea.
-Text simulations were also inadvertently triggered when users asked Grok to create a video based on text or image content; because the model callable on X cannot do this, it uses text to describe the video it \textit{would} have created.
+Text simulations were also inadvertently triggered when users asked Grok to create a video based on text or image content; because the model on X could not do this, it used text to describe the video it \textit{would} have created.